claus/react-dat-gui/dev/README.md

 And you should see the dev app open in your browser.
 Alternatively you can `npm run dev` from the root directory of the repository.

-## Seeding
+## Migrating

-You can seed the dev app from the root `src` directory by running `npm run dev:seed` from the root directory.
-This will copy all of the source code to `dev/src/react-dat-gui`.
+You can migrate the latest source code to the dev app by running `npm run dev:migrate` from the root.
+This will copy all of the source code to `dev/src/react-dat-gui` as well as start the development server.

 ## Promoting

-You can likewise promote your development code back to the root directory by running `npm run dev:promote` from the root directory.
+You can also promote your development code back to the root directory by running `npm run dev:promote` from the root directory.

 ## Create React App